Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Microscopic origin of pair-kondo coupling

 \section{Microscopic origin of pair-kondo coupling}

-We discuss the microscopic mechanism by which Cooper pairs can change their symmetry representations by scattering off local moments.
-Intuitively, this can be captured by two processes.
-By Kondo coupling to an S=1/2 moment, one of the electrons in the pair can rotate their spin.
-Alternately, by coupling to an S=1 moment, the pair spin itself can rotate in the scattering process.
+We discuss the microscopic mechanism of pair-Kondo coupling, that we introduced phenomenologically in the preceding Section.
+In particular, we identify a mechanism by which Cooper pairs can change their symmetry representations by scattering off local moments.
+Here we consider two cases.
+In the weak pairing or BCS limit, where $T_c\sim \Delta_{1,2}$, the change of symmetry proceeds via breaking of one pair, spin-scattering that rotates one of the two electron-spins, and recombination into another pair.
+Alternatively, in the strong pairing limit, via coupling to an local moment, the pair spin itself can rotate in the scattering process, as we demonstrate for an S=1 moment.
 In presence of spin-orbit coupling and crystal fields, the intuition from spin-rotation translates to a change in the irreducible representation of the Cooper pair.
 We capture this intuition by explicitly calculating the pair-Kondo coupling from microscopic Hamiltonians in the following subsections.